Jørgen Roed: Works

 In his later years he sculpted a portrait of his wife in marble.

-His training and career began against the backdrop of an exciting time in Danish history, the transition between the authoritative monarchy and the establishment and development of democracy—the period of the Golden Age of Danish Painting as promoted by Eckersberg, and the strong sense of patriotism and nationalism exemplified by Høyen’s theories.
-In Roed’s later years there would be great changes in artistic sensibilities.
-Roed’s artistic abilities continued to be solid throughout his lifetime, although the Golden Age ideals he represented were long gone, and replaced by new creative impulses.
+His training and career began against the backdrop of an exciting time in Danish history, the transition between the authoritative monarchy and the establishment and development of democracy—the period of the Golden Age of Danish Painting as promoted by Eckersberg, and the strong sense of patriotism and nationalism exemplified by Høyen's theories.
+In Roed's later years there would be great changes in artistic sensibilities.
+Roed's artistic abilities continued to be solid throughout his lifetime, although the Golden Age ideals he represented were long gone, and replaced by new creative impulses.

 His academic efforts can not be underestimated as many young artists were trained under his solid and inspiring leadership during his 25 years as professor.

-His paintings are in the collection of many Danish museums including the National Art Museum (‘’Statens Museum for Kunst’’), the Hirschsprung Collection, the Ny Carlsberg Glyptotek, Ordrupgaard, and local art museums in Aarhus, Horsens, Ribe and Randers.
+His paintings are in the collection of many Danish museums including the National Gallery of Denmark, the Hirschsprung Collection, the Ny Carlsberg Glyptotek, Ordrupgaard, and local art museums in Aarhus, Horsens, Ribe and Randers.

-His portraits document many important people of his times including poet Adam Oehlenschläger, bishop and poet Thomas Kingo and artists E.W.
+His portraits document many important people of his time, including poet Adam Oehlenschläger, bishop and poet Thomas Kingo and artists E.W.
 Norman, Albert Küchler, Jørgen Sonne, P.C.
 Skovgaard, and Wilhelm Marstrand.
-He painted selfportraits in 1829, 1866, and 1883.
+He painted self-portraits in 1829, 1866, and 1883.